Suzanne Collins: Career

 In September 2008, Scholastic Press released The Hunger Games, the first book of a series by Collins.
 The Hunger Games was partly inspired by the Greek myth of Theseus and the Minotaur.
 Another inspiration was her father's career in the Air Force, which gave her insight to poverty, starvation, and the effects of war.
 The trilogy's second book, Catching Fire, was released in September 2009, and its third book, Mockingjay, was released on August 24, 2010.
 Within 14 months, 1.5 million copies of the first two Hunger Games books were printed in North America alone.
-The Hunger Games was on The New York Times Best Seller list for more than 60 weeks in a row.
+The Hunger Games was on The New York Times Best Seller list for more than 60 consecutive weeks.
 Lions Gate Entertainment acquired worldwide distribution rights to a film adaptation of The Hunger Games, produced by Nina Jacobson's Color Force production company.
 Collins adapted the novel for film herself.
 Directed by Gary Ross, filming began in late spring 2011, with Jennifer Lawrence portraying main character Katniss Everdeen. as well as Josh Hutcherson who played Peeta Mellark and Liam Hemsworth who played Gale Hawthorne.

 The subsequent two novels were adapted into films as well, with the latter book split into two cinematic installments, for a total of four films representing the three books.
 As a result of the popularity of The Hunger Games books, Collins was named one of Time magazine's most influential people of 2010.
 In March 2012, Amazon announced that she had become the best-selling Kindle author of all time.
 Amazon also revealed that Collins had written 29 of the 100 most highlighted passages in Kindle ebooks—and on a separate Amazon list of recently highlighted passages, she had written 17 of the top 20.

 Collins released a Hunger Games prequel titled The Ballad of Songbirds and Snakes in May 2020.
 It is based on the life of future President Coriolanus Snow, 64 years before the events of The Hunger Games trilogy.
-A film adaptation, starring Tom Blyth as Coriolanus Snow and Rachel Zegler as Lucy Gray Baird, was released on November 17, 2023.
+A film adaptation, starring Tom Blyth as Snow and Rachel Zegler as Lucy Gray Baird, was released on November 17, 2023.
 In March 2025, it was followed by Sunrise on the Reaping, which explores the 50th Hunger Games won by Haymitch Abernathy.
-Lionsgate procured the rights to adapt the novel into a film, which is set to release on November 20, 2026.
+Lionsgate procured the rights to adapt the novel into a film, which is set to release on November 20, 2026, with Joseph Zada playing Haymitch and Ralph Fiennes playing Snow.